Install

 Transactions

-Selecting this checkbox will make sure that all Transactions from the Order are included in the exported file.
+Selecting Transactions column group will make sure that all transactions from the Order are included in the exported file.

-Exported information will include data – Shopify transaction ID, transaction kind, processed date, amount, currency, status, message, gateway, error code if any and credit card details with the masked card number.
+Exported information will include data such as Shopify transaction ID, transaction kind, processed date, amount, currency, status, message, gateway, error code, and credit card details with the masked card number.

 Fulfillments

-Fulfillments” checkbox will add Fulfillment Lines to your export to see what Line Items have been fulfilled and the fulfillment statuses, etc.
+Fulfillments column group will add fulfillment lines to your export to see what Line Items have been fulfilled and the fulfillment statuses, etc.

 Metafields